GroundedCastle/tribute-page/README.md

 This project required that I follow predefined user stories.
-This was an opportunity to not only practice adherence to client specifications, it was also a great to practice:
+This was an opportunity to not only practice adherence to client specifications, it was also great to practice:

 - Accessibility by using alt tags, legible fonts, and responsive relative-sized typography.